Florida Personal Injury Cases Involving Multiple Potential Legal Standards

 Have You Been Injured in a South Florida Car Accident?

 If you or a loved one has recently been injured in a South Florida car accident, you may be entitled to monetary compensation based on the injuries you have sustained.
-At the personal injury law firm of Friedman Rodman & Frank, we represent injury victims and their loved ones pursue claims for compensation against those who are responsible for their injuries.
+At the personal injury law firm of Friedman Rodman Frank & Estrada, P.A., we represent injury victims and their loved ones pursue claims for compensation against those who are responsible for their injuries.
 We represent clients across Florida, including in Miami, Naples, Homestead, and Miami Beach.
 To learn more about how we can help you with your current situation, call 877-448-8585 to schedule a free consultation.
 Calling is free, and we will not bill you for our services unless we can help you obtain the compensation you deserve.

 Contact Information